 One of my all-time favorite passages is in Genesis 3:8-9.
 It occurs after the notorious fall of Adam & Eve in the Garden of Eden.
 It had to be a record low in their life.
 They screwed things up.
-They disobeyed God.
-They cast blame.
+Disobeyed God.
+Cast blame.
 They fell for a lie.
 And to top things off, they ran and tried to hide.

 God Pursues You

 But despite their sin and shame, God came towards them.
-We see a picture of God pursuing them in spite of what they had done.
+We see a picture of God pursuing them despite what they had done.
 We hear God call out to Adam and Eve, “Where are you?”
 And throughout the Bible, we see this consistent theme of God making Himself known to us.